dragon96/nbproject/INSTALL.md

 # NB Installation Procedure

+## 0 - Clone Repository
-**Note:** This assumes that you've downloaded the project from git (for instance from https://github.com/nbproject/nbproject ) and that you copied it in a directory that the user running the server (e.g www-data) can access.
+Clone the project from git: https://github.com/nbproject/nbproject.
+Make sure that the project is in a directory that the user running the server (e.g www-data, /var/www/html/) can access.

 ## 1 - Dependencies
-On a typical debian-like (ubuntu etc...) distribution, NB requires the following base packages:
+On a typical Debian-like (Ubuntu etc...) distribution, NB requires the following base packages:

 **NOTE:**
   * packages in square brackets are optional
   * core ubuntu dependencies can be installed by running 'sudo make prereqs'

 ### CORE DEPENDENCIES
-These can be installed as ubuntu packages
+These can be installed as Ubuntu packages

     python (>= 2.6)
     postgresql (>= 8.4)